apodzolko/MecanimEffects/README.md

 1. Create an empty GameObject with Game Object > Create empty menu command.
 2. In the Inspector window click Add Component button and select Effects > Particle system.
-3. Drag that game object from Hierarchy to Project window to create emty prefab.
+3. Drag that game object from Hierarchy to Project window to create a new prefab.
 4. That's it!

 ## Using effects with Unity Editor